-For 2024 entry, UCL Medicine interviews will run from December 2023 through to March 2024.
-Below are the interview date ranges:
+For 2026 entry, UCL Medicine interviews will run from December 2025 through to March 2026.
+Specific interview dates can be found on their admissions page here.

-At UCL, there are usually over 3,800 applications for the 334 available spaces.
-They sends interview invitations via email on a rolling basis from December onwards, usually with a minimum of one week’s notice.
+At UCL, they typically receive over 3,000 applications for the 334 available spaces.
+They send interview invitations via email on a rolling basis from December onwards, usually with a minimum of one week’s notice.

 UCL has confirmed that the MMIs will be face-to-face at the Bloomsbury campus for home students.